 Hip Pain Relief

 Another way to relieve hip pain is by holding ice to the area for about 15 minutes a few times a day.
 Try to rest the affected joint as much as possible until you feel better.
+You may also try heating the area.
+A warm bath or shower can help ready your muscle for stretching exercises that can lessen pain.

 If you have arthritis, exercising the hip joint with low-impact exercises, stretching, and resistance training can reduce pain and improve joint mobility.
 For example, swimming is a good non-impact exercise for arthritis.
 Physical therapy can also help increase your range of motion.